bibi21000/arduino-fullip/sphinx/contribute.rst

 - Fork this repository.

 - Add your files to utility directory.
+Please use regular commits.
+It's very usefull to track bugs ;)

 - Comment your code !!!
-This comments will be added to the documentation (using doxigen).
+This comments will be added to the documentation (using doxygen).
 Look at existent files.

 - Write documentation !!!
-The documentation of this project is managed by (sphinx+breathe).
 Look at sphinx directory.

 - Make your pull request